ganeti/ganeti/man/gnt-cluster.rst

 in absolute terms, unless the cluster score it at least 10 times that value, in which case all beneficial steps will be done if auto-balancing is enabled.

+The ``--predictive-queue`` option enables or disables the predictive queue algorithm for the job scheduler.

 See **gnt-cluster init** for a description of ``--install-image`` and ``--zeroing-image``.